 Acoustic needs will vary depending on the type of room you are dealing with.

 A cinema, recording studio, lecture theatre or busy office need good sound quality inside the rooms.
-Noise bouncing around the room will create unwanted echo which can ruin a good film and make a busy office sound even busier that it actually is.
+Noise bouncing around the room will create unwanted echo which can ruin a good film and make a busy office sound even busier than it actually is.

 In these circumstances you need to absorb sound to stop echo and thereby minimise sound disruption in the room.